Brain Damaged Model Wins Record-Setting Pretzel Case Jury Verdict

 When Is An EMT Not Civilly Liable For EMS-Related Mistakes?

-As seen above, mere negligence is insufficient to get a jury award in California issuing an EMT.
-When the EMT was merely negligent in breaching a duty to act reasonably and not reckless or guilty of gross negligence, this article doesn’t cover criminal responsibility for an EMT assault, battery, negligence, false imprisonment, reckless homicide, murder, or manslaughter, etc.
+As seen above, mere negligence is insufficient for a jury award in California issuing an EMT.
+When the EMT was negligent in breaching a duty to act reasonably and not recklessly or guilty of gross negligence, this article doesn’t cover criminal responsibility for an EMT assault, battery, negligence, false imprisonment, reckless homicide, murder, or manslaughter.

 Assuming the civil case happened in California, the law provides that: